benswift/benswift.github.io/_talks/ltc-stem-camp.md

 		   image="images/talks/pop-production-as-problem-solving/johannes-plenio-473709-unsplash.jpg"
 		   heading="pitch" %}

+what aspects of the music does it influence?

 why is it important?

+how do we measure it?

+{% include slides/background-image.html image="images/talks/ltc-stem-camp/jason-rosewell-60014-unsplash.jpg" heading="loudness" %}

 what aspects of the music does it influence?

-how do we measure it?

-{% include slides/background-image.html image="images/talks/ltc-stem-camp/devin-edwards-776929-unsplash.jpg" heading="loudness" %}

 why is it important?

-what aspects of the music does it influence?

 how do we measure it?

 {% include slides/background-image.html image="images/talks/pop-production-as-problem-solving/the-digital-marketing-collaboration-45756-unsplash.jpg" heading="modelling the domain" id="modelling-the-domain" %}

+remember: music is a series of musical events

+each event has a time, a pitch and a loudness

 ## maths recap 1: functions